Aetopia/NoSteamWebHelper/README.md

-> **Warning**
-> NoSteamWebHelper will no longer work with Steam starting with the client update dropped that on 14th June 2023.
->
 # NoSteamWebHelper
  A program that disables Steam's CEF/Chromium Embedded Framework.

 ## Aim
 This program was created with the intent of replacing of Steam's command-line parameter `-no-browser` which was [recently removed.](https://steamcommunity.com/groups/SteamClientBeta/discussions/3/3710433479207750727/?ctp=42)